Lender Credits: Bait & Switch Or Fair Deal?

 When shopping for a mortgage, drive as hard a bargain as though you were the one paying the costs.
 Contact several lenders and ask for what you want -- a loan with no lender fees, a loan with no costs at all, or a certain rebate.
 Get all your quotes and see who gives you the best rate at that price point.

 For example, you might want a loan with a three percent rebate.
 One lender offers 4.25 percent. another offers 4.375 and two offer 4.125 percent.
 One of those at 4.125 percent should probably be your lender.

 Today's mortgage rates are still nice and low, and that holds true for programs with rebate pricing as well.
 Keep in mind that lenders structure their pricing differently.
 The company offering the best deal on a loan at "par" may come in a little high when asked about rebates.

-The trick is getting several quotes at the price point you want, not the one they choose to advertise.Click to see today's rates (Oct 20th, 2017)
+The trick is getting several quotes at the price point you want, not the one they choose to advertise.Verify your new rate (Dec 13th, 2017)